 2. Personalize your greetings

 Even if it’s just one word, the greeting you opt for makes a difference.
 If you’re emailing someone in a conservative industry, like finance or government, go with the traditional “Dear.”
 If you’re emailing someone in a more relaxed industry, such as tech, media, travel, or fashion, use “Hi,” “Hello,” or even “Hey.”.
-Also, we recommend you use their first name while greeting.
+Also, we recommend you use their first name while greeting them.

-3. Use soft-sell approach
+3. Use a soft-sell approach

-4. Appealing first line
+4. Appealing the first line

 Make sure the first line is simple and engaging.
 You can make it informal and tailor your opening line to the reader or even use it to introduce yourself or your company.